cognitedata/cognite-sdk-js/CONTRIBUTING.md

 ## Pull request

-Make a pull request from your branch to the main branch.
+Make a pull request from your branch to the master branch.
 When merging the pull request, only use squashing if the resulting squash commit can accurately describe the change as a single conventional commit.
-Once the change is pushed to the main branch, it is time for a release.
+Once the change is pushed to the master branch, it is time for a release.

 ## Releases & Versioning

-Releases are done from the main branch, so when a pull request is merged, CI/CD will run tests, and if successful, do deploys.
+Releases are done from the master branch, so when a pull request is merged, CI/CD will run tests, and if successful, do deploys.
 Documentation is built and deployed, and code snippets are exported to the service contract repo as a pull request.

-Updating and uploading npm packages only happens if the HEAD commit of the main branch contains `[release]` in its description or the PR title starts with `feat` or `fix`.
+Updating and uploading npm packages only happens if the HEAD commit of the master branch contains `[release]` in its description and the PR title starts with `feat` or `fix`.
 When CI/CD sees this, it will use lerna to update package versions of changed packages based on commit messages, and add the changes to the changelogs.
-The changes are comitted to the main branch with the new versions as git tags, and the new package versions are uploaded to npm.
+The changes are comitted to the master branch with the new versions as git tags, and the new package versions are uploaded to npm.

 We restrict new npm releases to `[release]`-tagged commits because lerna is